canjs/canjs/docs/can-guides/topics/data/managing-sessions/managing-sessions.md

 Thus to verify if there's an ongoing user session, the app should access `Session.currentPromise`, and see if it resolves successfully.
 There are several places in your application you might need an active session and choose to do this:
   1. in your **view** before rendering components that make requests to restricted services or uses the session metadata
-  2. in the **view model** of a component that makes requests to restricted services or uses the session metadata
+  2. in the **component state** of a component that makes requests to restricted services or uses the session metadata
   3. in the `beforeSend` callback of a **connection** to restricted services

 Here, we'll show examples of all three dependencies.
 The third one is of particular importance to the [application held tokens](#appHeldTokens) section since it's necessary for that case.